-Cultural practices in the propagation of yam
+Cultural practices of yam

-Here are a list of cultural practices that can be carried out during yam propagation
+Here are a list of cultural practices that can be carried out during yam propagation.

 This is the covering of the heaps or ridges with dry leaves to reduce soil temperature, conserve soil moisture and prevent rotting of yam setts.

-This should be done regularly to control pest and reduce weed competition with crops for nutrients.
+Regular weeding is one of the cultural practices of yam cultivation: This should be done regularly to control pest and reduce weed competition with crops for nutrients.

 Application of fertilizer as a cultural practice in yam propagation: